Last updated 11/16/20 11:34AM

 Navajo Tribal Parks

-Monument Valley Tribal Park CLOSED, until further notice (please note Goulding's will remain open, fully operations, and offering tours outside the park in the surrounding area).
+Monument Valley Tribal Park CLOSED, THROUGH JANUARY 1, 2021 (See press release above) (Please note Goulding's will remain open, fully operations, and offering tours outside the park in the surrounding area).
 Additionally all other public lands remain open, as well as Bluff, Blanding, and Monticello.

 Links to follow: